7 accounting apps that will make your clients love you

 2. Make annoying receipts and data entry go away

 Keeping records of transactions is one of the great pains of small business ownership.
 Holding onto physical receipts and invoices only adds to the trouble.
 It’s such a chore that most clients procrastinate and you end up harassing them for data at the end of each financial year.

-Do everyone a favor and automate the process.
+Do everyone a favour and automate the process.
 Smart accounting technology allow clients to record paper receipts simply by photographing them on their phone.
 The software reads the picture, transcribes the purchase data, and sends it into their accounting software.
 It’ll do the same for electronic invoices – clients just need to forward the emailed invoice to the app.

 3. Create easy, accurate time records

 Businesses with poor time-keeping can run into compliance issues, and many haemorrhage money.
 Some overpay hourly workers, others over-service clients.
 Yet most small businesses think a formal timekeeping system will be an expensive hassle.
 Be the advisor who shows them how easy it can be.

 Online timesheets allow staff to clock on from their phones, using the phone’s GPS to confirm they’re actually at work.
 There’s no infrastructure to buy or install.
 And the time records can be coded to various tasks, allowing you to figure out how much time is going into specific jobs.

 4. Put clients in charge of their inventory

 Inventory is a massive cost, yet very few small businesses manage it well.
 They don’t have the processes or human resources to stay on top of it, so they end up relying on periodic (or incomplete) inventory counts.
 That limits what you can do from an accounting perspective.
 For example it’s hard to track products and figure out the true cost of goods sold (COGS).